SayLending.com Financial Network

 if your ARM is capped at 1-2 points lower than prevailing ARM rates, your mortgage loan has value.

 To illustrate this, let's say that interest rates rise and the prevailing ARM rate is 11%.
 Your existing ARM rate has risen respectively but has a maximum rate of 9%.
-You can transfer the 9% capped ARM to the new homebuyer.
+You can transfer the 9% capped ARM to the new home buyer.

-• This assumability feature can become a selling point in the sale of your home.
+This assumability feature can become a selling point in the sale of your home.

 Note on the other hand, that interest rate markets have been relatively low since the late-1980s.
-The new homebuyer can generally find an ARM that is as low or lower than your current ARM.
+The new home buyer can generally find an ARM that is as low or lower than your current ARM.
 So in low interest rate markets, the assumability clause may not have value.

-• The convertibility clause allows the borrower to convert their existing ARM over to an prevailing fixed-rate loan.
+The convertibility clause allows the borrower to convert their existing ARM over to an prevailing fixed-rate loan.

 This may become an exercised feature when interest rates begin to rise rapidly.
+The convertibility feature does have its cost, however.

-1. your conversion rate on a fixed-rate loan is generally higher than your current ARM rate.
+• your conversion rate on a fixed-rate loan is generally higher than your current ARM rate.

-2. lenders may tack on the conversion rate an additional margin as compensation for the convertibility feature.
+• lenders may tack on the conversion rate an additional margin as compensation for the convertibility feature.
 Make sure your read the fine print.

-Other Notes
+Other ARM Notes

-• Teaser Rates:
+Teaser Rates:

-some lenders will entice borrowers with a teaser rate.
+Some lenders will entice borrowers with a teaser rate.
 Note that at the end of the teaser rate, lenders typically adjust the rate to the maximum amount.
 Make sure you calculate your monthly payment at the potential maximum rate.

-• Payment Recalculations:
+Payment Recalculations:

-at each adjustment period, lenders must recalculate your monthly payment at the new rate, remaining term, and existing mortgage balance after all existing payments and pre-payments made on the mortgage loan.
+At each adjustment period, lenders must recalculate your monthly payment at the new rate, remaining term, and existing mortgage balance after all existing payments and pre-payments made on the mortgage loan.

 Lenders do make mistakes and overcharge ARM borrowers.